 In the Garden

 Although stevia (Stevia rebaudiana) looks like an average green plant, it is an exciting choice for the herb garden because of the natural, calorie-free sweetness found in its leaves.
 Appreciated by diabetics and dieters, stevia is a tender perennial that loves the warm sun and dies back in a freeze.
-However, in Zone 9 and warmer, the roots usually survive winter and will come back in the spring.
-It overwinters in zone 8, too, with winter protection.
+However, in zones 9 and warmer, the roots usually survive the winter and will come back in the spring.
+It can overwinter in zone 8, too, with protection.
 Gardeners in frost-free areas can grow it year-round, allowing it to grow into a small shrub.
-However, vigor declines after the second year, so if you want to harvest the maximum amount of foliage (see below), it pays to replant.
+However, vigor declines after the second year, so if you want to harvest the maximum amount of foliage, it pays to replant.

-If you lack a piece of ground and garden in containers, give your stevia plant at least a 12-inch pot with a quality potting mix.
-Place it in full sun, and water whenever the potting soil feels dry in the top inch.
+If you garden in containers, give your stevia plant at least a 12-inch pot with a quality potting mix.
+Place it in full sun, and water whenever the top inch of potting soil feels dry.

-Plant your stevia so that it has about 18 inches of bed to call its own.
+Plant your stevia so that it has about 18 inches of room to call its own.
 In the loose, loamy, well-drained soil that the plant prefers, it will grow 1 to 3 feet in height, depending on the length of your growing season.
-Wait until after all danger of frost is passed before planting.
-Feed with compost or Bonnie’s Herb and Vegetable Plant Food as directed on the label.
+Wait until after all danger of frost has passed before planting.
+Feed with compost or Bonnie Herb and Vegetable Plant Food as directed on the label.
 Mulch to prevent the plant from drying out on hot summer days.
-Container-grown plants will benefit from the same fertilizer and mulch.
+Container-grown plants will benefit from the same plant food and mulch.

-Stevia doesn’t like soggy soil, so make sure that it has good drainage or the roots could rot.
+Stevia doesn’t like soggy soil, so make sure that it has good drainage, or the roots could rot.
 A sure sign of rot is wilting from which the plant doesn’t recover after watering.
 Few insects bother it.

 Leaves are sweetest in the cool temperatures of autumn.
-They also taste best prior to blooming.
+They also taste best prior to the plant blooming.